 Having a single type of laser source that can accomplish so many different tasks provides manufacturers with greater flexibility and economy.
 For example, the output from one laser can be shared between multiple processes using beam switches.
 This streamlines and simplifies production.
 Also, the use of a common laser type at multiple points in the production process reduces spare parts inventory, and it provides a redundancy that helps minimize maintenance or repair downtime.

-Larger form factor battery designs promise to make electric vehicles more practical for drivers and less costly for manufacturers to build.
+Larger form factor EV battery designs promise to make electric vehicles more practical for drivers and less costly for manufacturers to build.
 But, these cells’ larger form factor, higher drive current, and increased production throughput expectations necessitate laser-based welding technologies.
-Coherent ARM fiber lasers offer the best and most economical solution for the precise and demanding joining tasks required for their production, and have already proven their effectiveness in other battery processing tasks.
+The Coherent Highlight FL-ARM Series fiber lasers offer the best and most economical solution for the precise and demanding joining tasks required for their production, and have already proven their effectiveness in other battery processing tasks.